dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 ## Products

-Let's Encrypt currently provides only one type of certificate: they issue only domain-validated, SAN certificates and the support both single-name and wildcard names.
+Let's Encrypt currently provides only one type of certificate; they issue only domain-validated, SAN certificates and support both single-name and wildcard names.

 Single-name certificates can be considered a special type of multi-name certificates, with a single name associated with it.
 Therefore, Let's Encrypt offering is both a multi-name and single-name.